tcf0005/LineFollow2.0/README.md

 2. Saturation Determined by converting input image into HSL Colorspace
 3. Steps 1 and 2 are combined into a single image
 4. Histogram Determined to Find X-Coordinate with Maximum Non-Zero Pixels
-5. Sliding Box Detector Applied to Discretize the Line
+5. Sliding Box Detector Applied to Discretize the Line (Intialized Using Step 4)

 ## Useful Links
 ### Actual Lane Following Algorithm This was Based on: